-- 27 1 The purpose of type SECTION is to allow variables, named constants, and dummy arguments that - 28 represent array section descriptors.
-Therewith, a data object reference, or the variable in an assignment - to an array section, can be replaced by a function or updater reference in which the array section index in - the variable is replaced by a SECTION constructor actual argument, without any change to the syntax. - 31 2 The type SECTION is defined in the intrinsic module ISO_Fortran_Env. - 32 3 The type SECTION is a derived type with one kind type parameter and five protected components. - The effect is as if it were declared using the following type declaration, which assumes existence of the - 34 PROTECTED attribute:
+- The purpose of type SECTION is to allow variables, constants, named constants, and dummy arguments that represent array section descriptors.
+Therewith, a data object reference, or the variable in an assignment to an array section, can be replaced by a function or updater reference in which the array section index in the variable is replaced by a SECTION constructor actual argument, without any change to the syntax. - 2 The identifier of type SECTION is defined in the intrinsic module ISO_Fortran_Env. - 3 The behavior of objects of type SECTION is as if SECTION were a derived type with one kind type parameter and five protected components.
+The effect is as if it were declared using the following type declaration, which assumes existence of the PROTECTED attribute:

-'''

-type :: SECTION ( Kind )
+36 4 type :: SECTION (IK)

-35

-36

-integer, kind :: Kind
+37 integer, kind :: IK = kind(0)

-integer(kind), protected :: LBOUND = -huge(0_kind)
+38 integer(ik), protected :: LBOUND = -huge(0_IK)

-37

-logical, protected :: LOWER_BOUNDED
+39 logical, protected :: LOWER_BOUNDED

-38

-integer(kind), protected :: UBOUND = huge(0_kind)
+40 integer(ik), protected :: UBOUND = huge(0_IK)

-39

-logical, protected :: UPPER_BOUNDED
+41 logical, protected :: UPPER_BOUNDED

-40

-integer(kind), protected :: STRIDE = 1
+42 integer(ik), protected :: STRIDE = 1

-41

-42

-end type SECTION
+1 end type SECTION

-'''

-- 1 5 The integer parts are the lower bound, the upper bound, and the stride.
-The logical parts indicate - whether a value appeared in the type constructor, for the lower bound or the upper bound.
-The - 3 type SECTION is not a sequence derived type.
-Therefore, objects of type SECTION cannot be storage - 4 associated.
+2 5 The integer parts are the lower bound, the upper bound, and the stride.
+The logical parts indicate whether a value appeared in the type constructor, for the lower bound or the upper bound.
+The 3 4 type SECTION is not a sequence derived type.
+Therefore, objects of type SECTION cannot be storage associated.
 A processor might represent one differently from a derived type.
-For example, the LOWER- - 5 BOUNDED and UPPER_BOUNDED components might be represented by two bits within one byte, - or a reference to UPPER_BOUNDED (LOWER_BOUNDED) might be implemented as a reference to - 7 a zero-argument inlined function for which the result is true if and only if UBOUND == huge(0_kind) - 8 (LBOUND == $-\text{huge}(0\text{kind})$). - 9 6 Because the type SECTION is a parameterized derived type, if a procedure has a dummy argument of - type SECTION, it shall have explicit interface where it is referenced (subclause 15.4.2.2, item (3)(e), in - 11 ISO/IEC 1539-1:2019(E)).
+For example, the LOWER-5 BOUNDED and UPPER_BOUNDED components might be represented by two bits within one byte, 6 7 or a reference to UPPER_BOUNDED (LOWER_BOUNDED) might be implemented as a reference to a zero-argument inlined function for which the result is true if and only if UBOUND == huge(0_kind) 8 $(LBOUND == -huge(0_kind)).$ 9

+6 Because the type SECTION is a parameterized derived type, if a procedure has a dummy argument of type SECTION, it shall have explicit interface where it is referenced (subclause 15.4.2.2, item (3)(e), in ISO/IEC 1539-1:2019(E)).

-2.2.3 Constructor for values of type SECTION
+13 2.2.3 Constructor for values of type SECTION

-13 1 An object of type SECTION can be constructed using the same syntax as subscript-triplet.
+An object of type SECTION can be constructed using the same syntax as subscript-triplet.
 If the stride is not specified its value is 1.